Rest Right Tonight

 First of all be weary of cheap memory foam mattresses, especially ones imported from China and other countries that don't have regulations in place to protect the consumer.
 These brands which are sold at the big box stores are filled with toxic chemicals that can make you sick.

-A memory foam mattress may be the best choice for you if:
+A memory foam or Latex mattress may be the best choice for you if:

 What to look for when choosing a memory foam mattress: